1ud0v1c/leboncoin-albums/README.md

 To find the logo to display the current state of my adapter list, I used the website [Undraw](https://undraw.co/).

-Last, but not least I founded my launcher icon on [pixabay](https://pixabay.com/illustrations/gallery-image-icon-album-3381283/).
+Last, but not least I have found my launcher icon on [pixabay](https://pixabay.com/illustrations/gallery-image-icon-album-3381283/).

 ## Implementation